AdoyoClifford/course-reviewer-workflow/web-ui/README.md

 - Input sanitization for uploaded content
 - Rate limiting for API endpoints (in production)

+## Security Requirements

+⚠️ **IMPORTANT**: Before running the web UI, ensure you have properly configured your environment variables in the parent directory's `.env` file.
+Never commit API keys or sensitive credentials to version control.

+The web UI requires access to the Google Cloud deployment, which needs proper authentication through environment variables.

 ## Performance

 - Lazy loading of large result sets